exogee-technology/graphweaver/docs/design.md

   }
 ```

 It specifies the case sensitivity for a string-based operator.
-Next, let's look at the filter types that Base Resolver uses.
+Next, let's look at the filter types that GraphWeaver uses.

 ##### Not Logical Operator